andy-goryachev/FxEditor/README.md

 # FxEditor

-Rich Text Editor for FX That Can Handle Billions of Lines
+Rich Text Editor for FX That Can Handle Billions of Lines.